 Small Business Fair Dismissal Code

-Small businesses (a business with less than 15 employees) have some protection when it comes to unfair dismissal claims.
-The Small Business Fair Dismissal Code doesn’t allow employees that worked with the business for less than 12 months to bring forward an unfair dismissal claim.
+For small businesses with less than 15 employees, the Small Business Fair Dismissal Code provides a degree of protection.
+Notably, employees who have worked with the business for less than 12 months are generally not eligible to bring forward an unfair dismissal claim, helping small enterprises manage termination processes more effectively.

 Franchising Laws